 At this stage, the price was threepence.
 The paper was then the official organ of the Archdiocese of Brisbane, circulating throughout Australasia and having correspondents in Rome, Paris, London, Dublin and the United States of America.

 The Catholic Leader continues to be published by the Brisbane Archdiocese, circulating weekly throughout Australia, at a cost of $2.
 With an eye to the future and knowing the importance of staying relevant in a changing world, The Leader meets the challenges of keeping readers informed and aware of what is happening in their Church and their world, earning the reputation as Australia’s leading Catholic Newspaper.

 Matt Emerick, Managing Editor

 Matt was appointed editor of The Catholic Leader in July 2013.
-He’s been working in the newspaper industry for 20 years.
-He’s held senior editorial positions in regional Queensland newspapers.
-He has undergraduate degrees in journalism and history and a Masters in Journalism.
-He’s undertaking postgraduate studies in theology, philosophy and communication.
+He’s been working in Catholic and mainstream media for 20 years.
+He’s held editorial positions in numerous Queensland newspapers.
+He has undergraduate degrees in journalism and history and a Masters in Journalism and Theology.
+Matt is married with three children.